ckorhonen/personal-ai-assistant/README.md

 ## Contribution

 Feel free to fork the repository, create a branch, and submit a pull request if you'd like to contribute to the project.
+All pull requests will automatically run the test suite via GitHub Actions.

 ## Contact